-Read below for testimonials from our interns to find out more about how a Conservancy internship can enhance your career and life skills and change the way you see the world.
+We congratulate and honor our Nature Conservancy GLOBE interns on their successful assignments throughout the United States and abroad.
+Read testimonials from our interns to find out more about how a GLOBE internship can enhance your career and life skills and change the way you see the world.

 “The past two months have quickly come and gone.
 This week took the form of a prolonged nostalgic farewell as friends made their respective departures.
 It is important, however, that I keep my career goals in mind.
 I must carry with me the connections I have gained through GLOBE, the business professionalism skills I have learned, as well as the truths about myself that I have unlocked along this journey.
 I have been greatly shaped by my relationship with The Nature Conservancy.
 My perspective will always be one of a woman in conservation.”